mpenning/ciscoconfparse2/README.md

 ### Complex Example

-The next example will find the IP address assigned to interfaces and whether they are shutdown.
+The following code will parse a configuration stored in `tests/fixtures/configs/sample_08.ios` and will find the IP address / switchport parameters assigned to interfaces.

 ```python
 from ciscoconfparse2 import CiscoConfParse